natster101s/Minerva-Neue-2.0/README.md

 Please note that the Dark Mode is experimental at this point, and some elements may not render correctly, especially when editing, but we're working on it!
 It is recommended at this point to turn off dark mode when editing.
 As well, we are aware of an issue where pages may take a little longer to load.

+iOS 15 currently spaces the compact navigation bar icons incorrectly.
+We will wait for the final release until we make any changes, as this appears to be a bug on Apple's end